mmehr1988/curly-octo-guacamole/README.md

 Portfolio Link: [Portfolio](https://mmehr1988.github.io/curly-octo-guacamole/)

 For this weeks assignment, we were tasked with updating our initial portfolio website.
-The first time around, I was at the beginning of my bootcamp journey and there weren’t any actual projects I could highlight.
-Since then, I’ve learned many lessons that have resulted in frustration on some nights, but also exhilaration on other nights.
-The biggest lesson has been not to give up and just continue to research the problem until you have found a solution or a creative detour.
-It’s in these scenarios that I’ve learned the most.
+The first time around, I was at the beginning of my bootcamp journey and there weren’t any projects to showcase.
+Since then, we've completed a handful of assignments and 1 group project that I’m proud of and want future employers to view.

-The accumulation of all these late nights have resulted in the completion of multiple projects that I’m proud of and want future employers to view.
-Looking back, I fully understand the importance of each assignment and how each one contributes to the learning of coding fundamentals.

 Before attempting to build the first iteration of what my potential portfolio will look like, I went online to research the importance of a web developers’ portfolio.
 I took this assignment as an opportunity to test the things I’ve learned from both the bootcamp and self-study.

-In summary, a web developers’ portfolio should at minimum have 3 sections:

-1. About Me: Who are you?
-2. Projects: What can you do?
-3. Contact Me: How can we reach?

-For more information, check out [Ultimate Guide to Creating a Programmer Portfolio](https://www.springboard.com/blog/careersmithing/programmer-portfolio/).

-Applying the same methodology as I did the first time, I wanted to use this opportunity to allow myself to try out the new skills that I’ve acquired since then.

-It should be noted that I could have simply kept my portfolio very similar to the first iteration but that would be playing it safe.
-These assignments are testing ground for new ideas and I wanted to make sure no matter what, I stay true to who I am.

 # Summary of Assignment